Senior Clinical Research Associate

 He completed his clinical training in Acute Medicine and Clinical Pharmacology in the Oxford deanery from 2000 to 2009.
 He was the Clinical Lecturer in the Department of Clinical Pharmacology from 2004 to 2009 and a Clinical Epidemiologist in the Nuffield Department of Population Health from 2009 to 2017.

 He was also the Director of the INDOX (India-Oxford Cancer Research Network) from 2006 to 2015 and a Fellow at Green-Templeton College from 2004 to 2016.
-In parallel, he was appointed as the founding Director of the Public Health Research Center at New York University in 2014, where he is now based about 25% of the time.
+In parallel, he was appointed as the founding Director of the Public Health Research Center at New York University in 2014.